-2 A similar list of notable U.S. deal-jump transactions from 1994 through 2007 is included on Annex A.
+A similar list of notable U.S. deal-jump transactions from 1994 through 2003 is included on Annex A.

-- Kinetic Concepts, Inc.'s acquisition by its original merger partner a consortium led by Apax Partners notwithstanding the arrival of two unnamed parties with a joint offer during the "go-shop" period; - Gaz Métro Limited Partnership's break-up of FortisUS Inc.'s acquisition of Central Vermont Public Service Corporation (though Gaz Métro's deal is still subject to regulatory approvals); - Charlesbank Capital Partners's acquisition of DEI Holdings, Inc., after having increased the merger consideration in its previously signed merger agreement due to an attempted jump by Gibson Guitar Corp. during the "go-shop" period; - Alleghany Corporation's pending acquisition of Transatlantic Holdings, Inc., after a true four (or more) ring circus involving a previously broken up agreement for a "merger of equals" with Allied World Assurance Company Holdings, abandoned bids by a Berkshire Hathaway affiliate, and a bidding war between Alleghany, Validus Holdings and an investor consortium; - Reynolds Group Holdings Limited's successful acquisition of Graham Packaging Company Inc., breaking up a signed deal between Graham Packaging and Silgan Holdings Inc.; - NASDAQ OMX and IntercontinentalExchange's unsuccessful joint attempt to jump NYSE Euronext's merger with Deutsche Börse, the latter deal eventually being stopped by the European Commission; - Hospira, Inc.'s successful attempt to interrupt a stock for stock merger agreement between Javelin Pharmaceuticals, Inc. and Myriad Pharmaceuticals, Inc.; - Apollo Management, L.P.'s acquisition of CKE Restaurants, Inc. after entering the ring during the "go-shop" period provided for in a standing merger agreement between CKE and Thomas H. Lee Partners, L.P.; - Accelrys, Inc.'s defense of its "merger of equals" with Symyx Technologies Inc. against separate unsolicited bids from Certara Corporation and an unnamed private equity fund; - Blackstone's unsuccessful attempt to acquire Dynegy, which was voted down by Dynegy's shareholders in light of Carl Icahn's strong suggestion of an overbid, followed by a formal Icahn-led agreement to acquire Dynegy,3 later terminated due to a lack of shareholder support for Icahn's offer;
+- Kinetic Concepts, Inc.'s acquisition by its original merger partner a consortium led by Apax Partners notwithstanding the arrival of two unnamed parties with a joint offer during the "go-shop" period; - Gaz Métro Limited Partnership's break-up of FortisUS Inc.'s acquisition of Central Vermont Public Service Corporation (though Gaz Métro's deal is still subject to regulatory approvals); - Charlesbank Capital Partners's acquisition of DEI Holdings, Inc., after having increased the merger consideration in its previously signed merger agreement due to an attempted jump by Gibson Guitar Corp. during the "go-shop" period; - Alleghany Corporation's pending acquisition of Transatlantic Holdings, Inc., after a true four (or more) ring circus involving a previously broken up agreement for a "merger of equals" with Allied World Assurance Company Holdings, abandoned bids by a Berkshire Hathaway affiliate, and a bidding war between Alleghany, Validus Holdings and an investor consortium; - Reynolds Group Holdings Limited's successful acquisition of Graham Packaging Company Inc., breaking up a signed deal between Graham Packaging and Silgan Holdings Inc.; - NASDAQ OMX and IntercontinentalExchange's unsuccessful joint attempt to jump NYSE Euronext's merger with Deutsche Börse, the latter deal eventually being stopped by the European Commission; - Hospira, Inc.'s successful attempt to interrupt a stock for stock merger agreement between Javelin Pharmaceuticals, Inc. and Myriad Pharmaceuticals, Inc.; - Apollo Management, L.P.'s acquisition of CKE Restaurants, Inc. after entering the ring during the "go-shop" period provided for in a standing merger agreement between CKE and Thomas H. Lee Partners, L.P.; - Accelrys, Inc.'s defense of its "merger of equals" with Symyx Technologies Inc. against separate unsolicited bids from Certara Corporation and an unnamed private equity fund; - Dynegy's acquisition by Blackstone's unsuccessful attempt to acquire Dynegy, which was voted down by Dynegy's shareholders in light of Carl Icahn's strong suggestion of an overbid, followed by a formal offer for Icahn-led agreement to acquire Dynegy (as described below);3,3 later terminated due to a lack of shareholder support for Icahn's offer;

-While Icahn had not made a formal bid at the time the Dynegy shareholders voted down the Blackstone transaction, making his subsequent formal bid technically not a deal-jump situation, Icahn's clear indication that he may offer a superior bid affected the Dynegy/Blackstone transaction much the way a formal second bidder would have in a deal-jump situation.
+While Icahn had not made a formal bid at the time the Dynegy shareholders voted down the Blackstone transaction, making his subsequent formal bid technically not a deal-jump situation, Icahn's clear indication